pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 };
 ~~~

-## Warm start vs cold start
-Our frontend was a single page app: its sources would load only once per session.
-Then everything is local except for any calls to a REST API that the app would do.
-When you clicked on a link somewhere on the page you would see address changing in the URL bar
-but the page wouldn't actually fully reload
-(the browser wouldn't make a HTTP request to the new URL).
-The app maintained an internal state - mostly cached resources fetched
-from the API.
-That state would build up as users navigated through
-various pages in the application.
+## Testing url states
+As opposed to testing user interactions, you probably also want to test url states.
 Continuing with the shopping list example, there are two ways to get to the new item form:

-- User going to the root address and navigating to `/new-item` with an internal link (we called it warm start);
+- By interaction: user going to the root address and navigating to `/new-item` with an internal link (we named this warm start);
-- User going to `/new-item` straight away (cold start).
+- By url state: user going to `/new-item` straight away (we named this cold start).

 They should see exactly the same page regardless of how they arrived at that URL
 however each of these cases executes slightly different code.